axieinfinity/ronin-documentation/docs/community/contribute/contribution-guide.md

 ### Make changes via UI
 For simple edits such as fixing a typo, a broken link, or editing a sentence, follow these steps:
 1. Click **Edit this page**.
-This takes you to the Markdown file in GitHub.
+This takes you to the source file in the GitHub file editor.
 2. Edit the contents.
-3. Click **Commit changes...**
+3. Click **Commit changes...**.
 4. In the **Commit message** field, type a short, meaningful commit message that describes the change you made to the file.
 Follow our [commit message convention](#commit-message-convention).
 5. Select **Create a new branch for this commit and start a pull request**.
 6. Click **Propose file change**.

 ### Make changes in your own branch
-If what you're contributing is more than a simple change, you need to create a working branch and submit a pull request.
+If you add a new page or edit an existing page in a significant way, then you need to create a working branch and submit a pull request.
 1. [Run](#run-locally) Ronin documentation locally.
 2. Create a working branch for your changes.
 Replace `type` with the correct type according to our [branch naming convention](#branch-naming-convention).
    ```